borichab/CampusGuide/README.md

 8. [References](#references)

 ## Introduction
-The **Campus Guide** application is a versatile mobile assistant designed to cater to the needs of students, faculty members, and visitors within a campus environment.
+The **[Campus Guide](https://github.com/borichab/CampusGuide)** application is a versatile mobile assistant designed to cater to the needs of students, faculty members, and visitors within a campus environment.
 Developed using Android, it provides a robust framework for enhancing campus navigation, facilitating interactive learning experiences, and providing easy access to course-related information.

+### Tech Stack
+- **Platform**: Android (Java)
+- **APIs**: Google Maps API, Nearby Connections API
+- **Database**: Firebase
+- **Tools**: Git, Android Studio

 ## Features
 - **Interactive Campus Map**: Utilizes the Google Maps API to offer a dynamic map interface highlighting key campus buildings and locations.